tfluhr/test-project/docs/chapters/introduction.md

 ::: box :::

 "[Minimal computing](https://go-dh.github.io/mincomp/about/)" is a critical framework that places limits on hardware and software choices in order to prioritize the longevity of digital texts, the mitigation of technological obscolescence, and the maintenance of systems.
-Lantern applies this framework to the production the open textbooks.
+Lantern applies this framework to the production of open textbooks.

 :::